erik-riklund/forma/packages/compiler/README.md

 ---

-**Forma** is a declarative, component-based template compiler designed to streamline server-side rendering.
-With its clean and minimal syntax, Forma transforms templates into secure, self-contained render functions, enabling the creation of fast, lightweight, and scalable applications.
+**Forma** is a declarative, component-based template compiler designed for server-side rendering.
+With its clean and readable syntax, Forma transforms templates into secure, self-contained render functions, enabling the creation of fast and scalable server-focused applications.

-The compiler delivers a robust feature set with a minimal footprint, making it an excellent fit for modern server-rendered web development.
-Its focus on server-side rendering ensures simplicity and performance, making it ideal for scenarios where client-side interactivity isn’t required.

-> Use complementary tools like [Alpine.js](https://alpinejs.dev/) to layer in lightweight, declarative interactivity while Forma handles secure, server-rendered HTML.
+> ℹ️ Use complementary tools like [Alpine.js](https://alpinejs.dev/) to layer in lightweight, declarative interactivity while Forma handles secure, server-rendered HTML.
 This pairing enhances your UI where needed, without adding runtime complexity or compromising security.

 ---